 Key Machine Learning Metrics for Assessing Model Performance

 Performance metrics are essential tools in machine learning that measure progress quantitatively.
-Whether you're working with basic linear regression or advanced techniques like BERT, these machine learning metrics are your guideposts.
+Whether you are working with a basic linear regression or an advanced model like BERT, these machine-learning metrics are your guideposts.
 They break down complex models into understandable figures, showing how well your model interprets data.

 Machine learning tasks typically fall under two categories: Regression and Classification, as do the metrics used to evaluate them.
 Multiple machine learning metrics are available for each type of task, but in this blog post, we'll focus on the most prominent ones and the insights they offer about your model's performance.